lochrist/spui/README.md

 document.body.appendChild(view);
 ```

 And that's it!
-We now have a todo application (like a millitoj other ones):
+We now have a todo application (like a million other ones):

 ![spui](docs/spui.gif)